Want to get updates to your mailbox? 📬

 For example, our client, Precision Landscape & Tree, is a tree care company that is licensed to work in a number of cities around the Twin Cities metro.
 We looked at all these cities’ websites and found that many of them offer residents a list of tree care providers.
 We also found that many of them have forestry pages with links to resources.

 We reached out to all of them in hopes of either being added to the existing list of approved providers, getting them to create a list or add a link to our comprehensive guide on emerald ash borer.
 Many cities obliged; but not all of them.
-But in those cases, their name was exposed to civic decision makers that may one day become a great customer.
+But in those cases, their name was exposed to civic decision makers that may one day become a customer.

 9) Contact schools and universities